Are Heat Pump Hot Water Systems Any Good?

 Air-source heat pumps have the lowest upfront installation cost, but geothermal and water-source are more efficient.
 As most homes install air-source heat pumps, we will only be considering this source type from here on out.

 Integrated or Split?

-Split systems have the flexibility to be installed wherever it is more convenient and can be especially useful for those with limited outdoor space.
-Integrated systems are easier to install, however, and require less plumbing work to be done as the tank and pump mechanism are already connected.
+Split systems offer the flexibility to install wherever it is more convenient, making them particularly useful for those with limited outdoor space.
+Integrated systems are easier to install, however, and require less plumbing work as the tank water heating system and pump mechanism already come connected.